 Amazon Bookstore in Minneapolis has announced that they'll be closing their doors at the end of June.
 Founded in 1970 on the front porch of a women's housing cooperative, Amazon is one of the oldest feminist bookstores in this country.
-It's a different verse of the same sad song of the difficulty in sustaining projects committed to independent/social justice work, thought, and culture.
+It's a different verse of the same sad song of the difficulty in sustaining projects committed to independent/social justice work, thought,

 According to the announcement: